Local Message-Passing for Discrete Graph Generation: Background

-\paragraph{Oversmoothing in GNNs} A common concern with vanilla GNNs is that they over-smooth node signals when propagating distant information~\cite{alon2020bottleneck}.
-Whether this phenomenon translates to the denoising transitions of discrete-space diffusion remains crucially untested, making it infeasible to determine if GNNs are capable diffusion backbones.
-Indeed, foundational work~\cite{li2019deepgcns} has indicated that the inclusion of residual connections allows the integration of more layers within graph convolutional networks, or GCNs~\cite{kipf2016semi} to target long-range information.
-Recent theoretical work demonstrates that the inclusion of normalization and residual connection `anchor' the initial feature signal of weights within GNNs, enabling retention of relevant graph signals in deep layers~\cite{scholkemper2024residual}.
+\paragraph{Oversmoothing in GNNs} A common concern with vanilla GNNs is their over-smoothing of node signals when propagating distant information~\cite{alon2020bottleneck}.
+Whether this phenomenon translates to discrete graph diffusion remains crucially untested, making it infeasible to determine if GNNs are capable diffusion backbones.
+Indeed, foundational work~\cite{li2019deepgcns} indicates added residual connections allows node-classification with deep graph convolutional networks (GCNs)~\cite{kipf2016semi}, especially for learning on long-range temporal information.
+Recent theoretical work demonstrates that including normalization and residual connections `anchor' initial feature signals within GNNs, enabling retention of relevant signals in deep layers~\cite{scholkemper2024residual}.
 We pull inspiration from these foundational works in the next section.